cb4ds/DGEobj/cran-comments.md

 * significant documentation review/updates
 * underlying structure - added a few new fields and cleaned up unneeded methods
 * updated the example object with additional field information
+* precompiled the vignette to avoid hitting internet resources and performing intensive calculations with each CMD check

 ---